 Reporting in Microservices.
 How to Optimize Performance?

-Business intelligence solutions use microservice systems for better scalability and flexibility.
-Optimization of their performance is a great challenge for a development team.
+Business intelligence solutions use <medium>microservice systems<medium> for better scalability and flexibility.
+Optimization of their performance is a challenge for a development team.
 So, I've decided to describe the improvement of microservice architecture with the help of a reporting module system.
-The article includes its technical scheme, estimates, pros and cons of possible tools.
+The article includes its technical scheme, estimates, pros and cons of suitable technologies.
 It will be useful both for tech professionals and business owners.

 Since 2010, the popularity of microservice design grows with the rise of DevOps and Agile development.
-Nowadays, Airbnb, Netflix, Uber, LinkedIn and other big companies take benefits of microservices.
+Nowadays, Airbnb, Netflix, Uber, LinkedIn and other big companies benefit from microservices.

 A monolith system has a single processor for all the implemented logic.
 Unlike it, microservice architecture consists of several independent processors.
 Each of them usually includes the common parts of an enterprise application:

-Any change in the system leads to the deployment of a new version of the server part of the system.
+Any change in the system leads to to new version of a new version deployment of the server part of the system.
 Let's consider the concept in detail.

 What does microservices architecture really mean?

-Microservice design means a set of services, but the definition is vague.
+Microservice design is a set of services, but this definition is vague.
 I can single out 4 features that a microserver usually has:

 usage of endpoints

 In the image below, you can see microservice design compared to a monolith app.